 Any employees offered a bribe, or asked to make one, or suspecting that any bribery, corruption or other breach of this policy has occurred or may occur, are required to notify their manager or the People Director as soon as possible.

-In the 17 years of Frontier's history, we have not had any incidents with corruption.
+In all of Frontier's history, we have not had any incidents with corruption.